d3kad3nt/rsnapshot-docker-compose-backup/README.md

 That can be done with the action Name as Key and `true` or `false` as value.

 The second subsection has the name `{main_section}.Vars` and is used to define variables that can be used in rsnapshot commands.
 Variables can be defined with `{var_name}={value}`.
 The Variables can only be used for simple text replacement and no complex actions.
+Some variables are predefined.
+They are listed in the default Variables section.

 In the **global config** is a second main section with the name `predefined_actions`.
 This section contains actions that can be activated in the before explained `.Actions` section.